zencart/documentation/content/dev/release_process/prerequisites.md

 - A local copy of the [VersionStamper](https://github.com/zencart/versionstamper) application.

-- Admin access to the main Zen Cart website (MissionControl)
+- Admin access to the main Zen Cart website

 - Admin access to the Version/Ping server (ping.zen-cart.com/dashboard).